IWIL Board Members

-How It All Began: The Launch Of The National Task Force
+How It All Began: The Evolution from the National Task Force to the Institute for Well-Being in Law

 While attending the 2016 ABA Annual Meeting in San Francisco, leaders of three national organizations commandeered an empty conference room and committed to the creation of a movement that would transform the well-being of the legal system.
 Their motivation stemmed from two new national studies that clearly demonstrated the unacceptably high rates of depression, anxiety and problematic drinking among U.S. lawyers and law students, along with the long-held knowledge that too many members of the profession were functioning below their ability.